 Updated April 2021 – Discussions about systemic racial bias have become widespread since the murder of George Floyd during a police arrest in May 2020.
 It is important to bring health care into the conversations on bias.
 In recent years for instance, several studies have raised the striking disparities for the Black community in the field of allergic disease.
 These inequities must be addressed, and made a priority.

-Studies and statistics over the past decade show that Black Americans, and especially children, are significantly more likely than white Americans to have food allergies or asthma – or both.
+Studies and statistics over the past decade show that African Americans, and especially children, are significantly more likely than white Americans to have food allergies or asthma – or both.
 Food allergies can trigger anaphylaxis, and those with asthma can suffer severe attacks.
 These are serious diseases that require constant management and healthcare guidance – supports that, research shows, are not equally available to the Black community.

 Strikingly, Black children are six times more likely to die of an asthma attack than white children.

 With food allergies, other communities – American Indian, Asian American and Hispanic – also appear more significantly impacted than white Americans.